-Mineral Spring Falls, also known as Black Bear Falls, is a 20-foot fan waterfall located within the Loyalsock State Forest in the Endless Mountains region of Pennsylvania.
+Mineral Spring Falls, also known as Black Bear Falls, is a 20-foot fan waterfall located within the Loyalsock State Forest in Pennsylvania.

 Loyalsock State Forest was formed in 2005 by combining the Wyoming State forest with a part of the Tiadaghton State Forest and Tioga State Forest and named after Loyalsock Creek which runs through the center of the protected lands.